 All visitors to Morris and parent helpers are asked to register at the Morris office.
-The Tasmanian State Government has introduced mandatory Working with Children Registration (WWCR) for everyone over the age of 16 who wishes to work or volunteer with children.
-People who are not required to have WWCR include parents and community members who volunteer on a one-off or occasional basis, such as running a stall at the fair or a parent who steps in to coach a team when the regular coach is away.
+The Tasmanian State Government has introduced mandatory Working with Vulnerable People Registration (WWVP) for everyone over the age of 16 who wishes to work or volunteer with children.
+People who are not required to have WWVP include parents and community members who volunteer on a one-off or occasional basis, such as running a stall at the fair or a parent who steps in to coach a team when the regular coach is away.

-A rule of thumb to help you decide whether or not you require the WWCR registration is - if you are engaged in a regulated activity for less than three days in any four-week period, and seven days in any calendar year, then you do not require the registration.
-There does however have to be a teacher or another person with a Working with Children Registration present.
-In the school situation this will cover such activities as a parent accompanying the occasional class excursion.
+A rule of thumb to help you decide whether or not you require the WWVP registration is - if you are engaged in a regulated activity for less than three days in any four-week period, and seven days in any calendar year, then you do not require the registration.
+There does however have to be a teacher or another person with a WWVP registration present.
+In the school situation this will cover activities such as a parent accompanying an occasional class excursion.